Dripdrop12/ipardalis/content/blog/2022-10-14-selectively-breeding-furcifer-pardalis/index.md

 Many people do not see dirty colors - if they see some yellow, somewhere, anywhere... "it is yellow!"
 However, we need to look for **every** color that is present.
 Red between the scales at the dermal layer can bleed up to the top layer in the offspring.
 Red rain mixed with yellow can become more red over time or in the next generation.
 Gold/orange is not the same as neon yellow.
 Many people try to jam every animal into yellow-body blue-bar (ybbb), red-body blue-bar (rbbb) or yellow-body red-bar (ybrb) when very few animals actually fit in those extreme phenotypes and the vast majority lie somewhere in the middle.
 However, these extreme phenotypes are used to describe base estimates, poorly.
 Many people describe Ambilobe as either yellow body or red body when 95% of them are green or orange bodied, not red or yellow.

-iPardalis always publishes lineage collages which represent 87.5% of the base distribution of each pairing accurately.
+iPardalis has the goal of a base estimate of 90% or better on any animal we add to our ybbb and rbbb projects.
+We always publish lineage collages which represent 87.5% of the base distribution of each pairing.
 We share the sire, dam sire, and dam's dam sire in a collage like this:

 {{< rawhtml >}}
 <figure>